Augusto Rodríguez (soldier): Later years

 The regiment was mustered out on June 27, 1865, and Rodríguez was discharged in New Haven on July 12, 1865.
 After the war Rodríguez became the proprietor of a cigar store, a bartender and saloon keeper.
 He was also a firefighter in New Haven.
 On July 3, 1873, Rodríguez applied for a disability service connected pension.
 According to Rodríguez, he claimed to have developed Rheumatoid arthritis during his service in the U.S. Army.
 He was awarded a pension of $2.00 (two dollars) a month.

 He died in his home in New Haven on March 22, 1880, and was buried under the name of "Gustave Rodrique" in grave #2 in the Firefighters Pantheon at the Evergreen Cemetery in New Haven.

 On Veterans Day, November 11, 2013, Rafael Cruz Miller and a group representing the Puerto Rican community in Connecticut placed a floral arrangement in a ceremony which recognized Rodriguez as Puerto Rico’s first known U.S. Armed Forces veteran.

 On August 14 of 2019, Lt.
 Augusto Rodríguez earthly remains were exhumed from his gravesite at Firefighters Pantheon at the Evergreen Cemetery in New Haven, Connecticut.

-On the 15th.
-At one o clock in the afternoon, his earthly remains where honored with full military honor by the Puerto Rico National Guard and interred at The Puerto Rico National Cemetery.
+On the 15th, at one o clock in the afternoon, his earthly remains where honored with full military honor by the Puerto Rico National Guard and interred at The Puerto Rico National Cemetery.
 The remains where entombed in a special section of the cemetery.

 A New Haven notable mural of Lt.
 Augusto Rodríguez could be found on Park Street, New Haven.

+In 2018 Augusto Rodríguez was posthumously inducted to the Puerto Rico Veterans Hall of Fame.